 - Utility: Auxiliary

-Resistance Band Adductors Procedure
+Resistance Band Adductors Instructions

 - Attach each side of the resistance bands each of your ankles and attach the center to the door anchor.
 Place the anchor near the bottom of the door.